Telegram-Mini-Apps/telegram-apps/apps/docs/docs/apps-communication/how-it-works.md

 environment is web-based, but nevertheless, each of them has its own communication way between the Telegram application and Web App.

-To be more accurate, Telegram Web Apps is not new technology even in the world of Telegram.
+To be more accurate, Telegram Mini Apps is not new technology even in the world of Telegram.
 Messenger already has such technology as Telegram Games, which is, internally, almost the same platform as Web Apps.
 At least, it uses the same way of communication with the front-end app.